-Ex-pats united in grief over Libya's flood tragedy
+Expats united in grief over Libya's flood tragedy

 A man who lost 10 relatives in the flood that swept through the Libyan city of Derna has spoken of his "incomprehensible devastation".